occopus/docs/sphinx/source/user/tutorial-building-clusters.rst

       db0f0047-f7e6-428e-a10d-3b8f7dbdb4d4

 #.
 After a successful built, tasks can be sent to the CQueue master.
-The framework is built for executing Docker container-based tasks with their speciﬁc inputs.
+The framework is built for executing Docker containers with their speciﬁc inputs.
 Also, environment variables and other input parameters can be speciﬁed for each container.
-The CQueue server receives the tasks via a REST-Like API and the workers pull the registered tasks from the CQueue master and execute them.
+The CQueue master receives the tasks via a REST API and the CQueue workers pull the tasks from the CQueue master and execute them.
 One worker process one task at a time.

    Push 'hello world' task (available params: image string, env []string, cmd []string, container_name string):